JStech/pcl/doc/tutorials/content/pfh_estimation.rst

      pcl::PFHEstimation<pcl::PointXYZ, pcl::Normal, pcl::PFHSignature125> pfh;
      pfh.setInputCloud (cloud);
      pfh.setInputNormals (normals);
-     // alternatively, if cloud is of tpe PointNormal, do pfh.setInputNormals (cloud);
+     // alternatively, if cloud is of type PointNormal, do pfh.setInputNormals (cloud);

      // Create an empty kdtree representation, and pass it to the PFH estimation object.
      // Its content will be filled inside the object, based on the given input dataset (as no other search surface is given). pcl::search::KdTree<pcl::PointXYZ>::Ptr tree (new pcl::search::KdTree<pcl::PointXYZ> ());
      //pcl::KdTreeFLANN<pcl::PointXYZ>::Ptr tree (new pcl::KdTreeFLANN<pcl::PointXYZ> ()); -- older call for PCL 1.5-